 The answer is, “Yes, of course it is!”

-Education has mattered enormously during this recent recessionary period, in terms of helping individuals to avoid unemployment and garner higher wages.
-Those with only a high school education have continued to lose jobs throughout the entire recession, and their wages have slid lower.
+Education has mattered enormously during this recent period, in terms of helping individuals to avoid unemployment and garner higher wages.
+Those with only a high school education have continued to lose jobs and their wages have slid lower.
 An associate’s degree improves prospects.
 A bachelor’s degree improves wages and employment even more.
-A graduate degree adds to your chances of positive employment and wage outcomes.
-See the chart below for details.
-The bottom line is: more education matters.
+A graduate degree adds even more to your chances of positive employment and wage outcomes.

 Average Salary by Education Level

 In 2016, full-time workers age 25 and up who have a bachelor degree earn 35% more than those with some college but no degree.
 The gap for those with a high school degree is 40%.

 But, wait, what about those recent graduates living at home?

 We all know someone who has completed a degree and is not flourishing and someone who stopped formal education after high school who is doing well.
 Despite these individual counter-examples, the economic data make it clear that holding a bachelor’s degree is an enormous advantage.
 During the more recent period of slow recovery, job growth has largely gone to those with a bachelor’s degree or higher.
 Georgetown’s Center on Education and the Workforce report titled “Weathering the Storm” stated: